Readify/telstra-purple-signatures/README.md

 ## Tech Stack
 ### ReactJS
-Note, in the interest in time, this app  uses the development version of react, served over CDN.
+Note, in the interest of saving development time, this app uses the development version of react, served over CDN.

 Because of this it uses a browser version of babel.
 If you care about performance or stability, you should probably build the app locally and then server a minified version with production react